hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to See a Project's Usage

-To learn whether you have permission to see a project's usage on the Cloud tab, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 To see a project's usage:

 1. Click <b>Cloud</b> > <b>Projects</b> to open the Projects window.